Lorece Edwards, DrPH

 Biosketch, Academic, and Research Activities

 Dr. Lorece V. Edwards is a native Baltimorean.
-She is currently the Director of Community Practice and Outreach and Assistant Professor in the Department of Behavioral Health Sciences at the Morgan State University School of Community Health and Policy.
+She is currently the Director of Community Practice and Outreach and Associate Professor in the Department of Behavioral Health Sciences at the Morgan State University School of Community Health and Policy.

 Dr. Edwards' current research interest includes: health promotion/disease prevention, women's health, HIV/AIDS, service-learning and community-based participatory research.
 She is especially concerned about the impact of HIV/AIDS in the African American community.
 Most recently, Dr. Edwards launched two new projects: Project WISE, (the women's initiative for safety and empowerment) and the WHISK Explosion, (women's health increasing the awareness of science and knowledge among women) which focuses on sex and gender differences in research and health among women.